janreynevado/gettingandcleaningdata/CodeBook.md

 #### Extracting only the measurements on mean and standard deviation for each measurement

 *Note: The parentheses should be included in the grep function because mean frequency (which is not needed in this project) will be included otherwise.
-There should only be 66 features left (33 each from mean and standard deviation)*
+There should only be 66 features left (33 each from mean and standard deviation).*

 ```r
 meanstd_select <- grep('mean\\(\\)|std\\(\\)', features)